 - Prioritize sleep—most adults should aim for 7–9 hours each night2.

-- Find an accountability partner or community for consistency.
+- Find an accountability partner or join a community for consistency.

 4. Relationships & Family

-Relationships form the emotional core of life.
-This area includes romantic partners, family, children, and close friends.
-Intentional goals here build connection, support, and belonging.
+Relationships are the emotional core of life.
+This area covers romantic partners, family, children, and close friends.
+Intentional goals here build connection and belonging.
+Long-term research shows strong relationships are primary predictors of happiness and health3.

 - Schedule quality time: weekly date nights or monthly one-on-ones.